InVision Review 2026: Is It Still Worth Using for Designers?

 Frequently Asked Questions

 Is InVision free to use in 2026?
 Yes — the free plan includes one active prototype, limited Freehand access, and one board.
-Genuinely useful for freelancers testing a single project, but you'll hit the limits fast if you're juggling multiple clients.
+Genuinely useful for freelancers testing a single project, but you'll bump into the limits fast if you're juggling multiple clients.

 Is InVision still a good tool in 2026?
 It depends heavily on your workflow.
 InVision remains solid for design feedback, client presentations, and lightweight prototyping — especially if you're using Sketch.
-For teams needing deep real-time collaboration or advanced prototyping features, though, Figma has pulled ahead and is the tougher recommendation to argue against.
+For teams who need deep real-time collaboration or advanced prototyping features, though, Figma has pulled meaningfully ahead and is the harder recommendation to argue against.

 What happened to InVision as a company?
-InVision went through significant layoffs in 2023 and 2024 — multiple rounds that reduced the team considerably — and shifted its product strategy in response.
+InVision went through significant layoffs in 2023 and 2024 — we're talking multiple rounds that reduced the team considerably — and pivoted its product strategy in response.
 The company has stabilized since, but those events did shake user confidence across the design community.
-They've continued developing Freehand and maintaining their core prototyping tools, though the pace of new features has noticeably slowed compared to competitors like Figma.
+They've continued developing Freehand and maintaining their core prototyping tools, though the pace of new feature releases has slowed noticeably compared to competitors like Figma.

 Does InVision work with Figma files?
 Partially, and honestly not that elegantly.
 You can embed InVision prototypes in Figma documents and share links across platforms, but there's no deep native sync between Figma design files and InVision the way Sketch users experience.
-It works, but it's not seamless.
+Functional, not seamless.

 What's the best InVision alternative for small teams?
 Depends on what you need most.
-For prototyping and collaboration, Figma (Try Figma) is the go-to for most people.
-If budget is the main concern and the workflow is straightforward, Marvel (Marvel) offers a cheaper entry point — around $9/user — with solid core features that cover most small-team needs without extra complexity.
+For prototyping and collaboration, Figma (Try Figma) is the go-to recommendation for almost everyone.
+If budget is the primary concern and the workflow is straightforward, Marvel (Marvel) offers a cheaper entry point — around $9/user — with solid core features that cover most small-team needs without much overhead.